 - or take a look at the communication aids in our shop.

 If you’re a friend or family member of someone who has had a stroke, our leaflet Helping someone with communication problems offers information and tips to help you.
 You can also find out more about one stroke survivor's experience of life with aphasia by watching this video.

-Or if you’re looking for more detailed information, take a look at our Complete guide to communication problems after stroke.
+If you’re looking for more detailed information, take a look at our Complete guide to communication problems after stroke.